 There are two options for going to Flumserberg:

-- The first option is by taking the train to Unterterzen.
+- The first option is to take the train to Unterterzen.
 From Unterterzen, take the cable car to Tannenbodenalp then the cable car to Maschgenkamm.

-- The second option is by taking the train to Sargans.
+- The second option is to take the train to Sargans.
 From Sargans, you may take the bus going to Tannenheim, Post (Prodkamm), or Kabinenbahn (Maschgenkamm).

 The train ride from Zurich to either Unterterzen or Sargans takes around 1 hour.
 It takes an additional 30 to 40 minutes to get to Tannenheim or Kabinenbahn.
 With a car, it is 93 kilometers away from Zurich Train Station.

 Flumserberg has lots of options for children to enjoy: playgrounds, a climbing station in Prodalp with more than 100 climbing stations laid out on 3 levels, mini-golf, and a toboggan run over 250 meters long.

 11. Säntis (2,501 Meters)